Borough

 Welcome to the Height of the Alleghenies!
 Whether you are checking us out for the first time, a returning visitor, a proud alum, or a current resident, we are excited you’ve stopped by our site.
 We’ve been busy and are excited to share our progress and growth.
 Whether you are looking for great places to eat, entertaining nightlife, unique shopping experiences, a variety of faith and strive organizations, an active arts community, a wide variety of outdoor recreation opportunities or a relaxing evening under the stars, our active and attractive community offers something for everyone!
 So please, make yourself at home and enjoy our charming piece of the Commonwealth.

-Borough news updates
+Borough news updateS

-The Borough of Kane is seeking applicants for the position of full-time Police Officer.
 We are looking for a dedicated Police Officer to join our team to serve and protect members of the public and their properties, prevent crime and improve citizens’ quality of life.

 The Kane Borough Police Department operates 24/7/365 and is integral to our active, growing community.